-- (a) The name and address of the project owner or operator; - (b) The name and location of the project; - (c) A description of the project as approved; - (d) Findings that the project will not cause or contribute to a violation of applicable federal or tribal water quality standards or any other appropriate requirements of tribal law relating to water quality; - (e) Conditions that the Division deems necessary to ensure that the proposed project will not cause or contribute to a violation of applicable federal or tribal water quality standards or other appropriate tribal requirements relating to water quality.
+- (a) The name and address of the project proponent; - (b) Findings that projects covered under the permit will not cause or contribute to a violation of applicable federal or tribal water quality standards or any other appropriate requirements of tribal law relating to water quality; - (c) Conditions that the Division deems necessary to ensure that projects covered under the permit will not cause or contribute to a violation of applicable federal or tribal water quality standards or other appropriate tribal requirements relating to water quality.
 Such conditions may include but are not limited to restrictions on effluent discharge, effluent monitoring and reporting, minimum flow requirements, consent to tribal inspections, requirements for decommissioning or closure of the facility, and a one-time or periodic fee sufficient to reimburse the Tribe for all costs, fees, and expenses reasonably incurred to administer project compliance.